Anand-786/tomasulo-algorithm-implementation/README.md

 | Statistics Generation       | (auto-generated)                              |
 | Register File               | (fixed)                                       |

+---

 ## Experiments & Results

 I performed 3 main experiments on the Simulator.
 Here are their objectives, setup, results and key takeaways.

-## 1. Impact of ROB Size vs. IPC
+### 1. Impact of ROB Size vs. IPC

 **Objective:**
-Analyze how the performance benefit of a large Re-Order Buffer (ROB) changes when executing instructions with high versus low latency.
+To study how the benefit of increasing the Re-Order Buffer (ROB) size changes under workloads with different instruction latencies.

 **Experimental Setup:**